alphagov/notify-support/_content/principles.markdown

 5. Talk their language

-    Use the same terminology as the person asking the question, unless you’re introducing a word that someone will need to know to find the thing.
+    Use the same terminology as the person asking the question.
+If you’re introducing something unfamiliar, use same terminology as the Notify interface.

 6. Copy and paste with care